sonicwall/shim-review/README.md

 *******************************************************************************
 ### Who is the secondary contact for security updates, etc.?
 *******************************************************************************
-- Name:
+- Name: Jie Ma
-- Position:
+- Position: Software Dev Engineer
-- Email address:
+- Email address: jma@sonicwall.com
-- PGP key fingerprint:
+- PGP key fingerprint: 6700 AC08 4226 763B 6D45 DF33 1C01 EA8C 2132 BB2B

 (Key should be signed by the other security contacts, pushed to a keyserver like keyserver.ubuntu.com, and preferably have signatures that are reasonably